fbennett/juris-m-top/src/content/release/index.md

       description: Jurism version 6.
 Click on the link to the right to download the installer, then double-click on the downloaded file to install.

+                   If you are upgrading from Jurism 5.0 ...

+                   * Jurism 6 creates a fresh application profile.
+Your settings, including your sync and language settings, will be reset to the default values.

-                   If Jurism 5.0 is currently installed on your computer, please note that in Jurism 6 the location of the default data directory changes from ``Juris-M`` to ``Jurism``.
+                     In Jurism 6, the location of the default data directory changes from ``Juris-M`` to ``Jurism``.
-                   You can find its location by visiting Preferences→Advanced→Files and Folders.
-                   To use your existing library, set the Custom library location to use the old directory name.
+                     You can find its location by visiting **Preferences** → **Advanced** → **Files and Folders** To use your existing library, set the Custom library location to use the old directory name.

                    (*By default, Windows will display a stern warning with no "Install" option.
 In that case, click on the small "info" link to see the BENNETT JR FRANK GEORGE signature